Sequential simulation-based inference for extreme mass ratio inspirals: Truncated Marginal Neural Ratio Estimation

 Simulation and training proceed in iterative rounds, with sequential truncation of the prior range~\cite{Miller:2021hys,Miller:2022shs}.
 In each round, new simulations are generated from the current truncated prior, the network is trained, and updated posteriors (or proposal distributions) are estimated.
 We refer to the estimated posteriors as proposal distributions in the sense that they could inform the initial conditions of a subsequent parameter estimation pipeline, and are not to be confused with proposal distributions in the sequential SBI context.
 If the value of the likelihood-to-evidence ratio for a given parameter value is less than a predefined threshold (nominally $10^{-5}$), the prior is truncated accordingly, and the next round begins with a refined prior.
 This process continues until convergence, typically defined as the point where further truncation is negligible due to significant weight persisting at the edges of the final prior.
 In the current setup \cite{Bhardwaj:2023xph}, it is only possible to truncate from the outer edges of the marginal prior which, as we will see later, is sub-optimal for parameters which exhibit multi-modality.
 This is more of a technical hurdle than a fundamental one, however, and other options already exist to generate targeted training data including autoregressive ratio estimation algorithms~\cite{AnauMontel:2023stj} or active learning/truncation techniques in the context of density estimation \cite{Alsing:2019xrx,2022arXiv221004815D} which could be useful in this context.

 We show the time-domain data to the network in 3 channels: the time array, the $A$-channel signal + noise, and the $E$-channel signal + noise.
-First it is fed through a U-Net with a similar structure to that described in \cite{Bhardwaj:2023xph}, then the data is fed through a linear compression network which results in a vector of 16 features per parameter for each channel.
+First it is fed through a U-Net, then the data is fed through a linear compression network which results in a vector of 16 features per parameter for each channel.
+We retained the structure of both the U-Net and the linear compression network from Ref.~\cite{Bhardwaj:2023xph}, and manually optimised the dimensions of the layers in both.
 Finally this feature vector is given to the logratio $(\ln [p(x | \theta_k) / p(x)])$ estimator which is a residual network \cite{He:2015wrn} that performs the marginal classfication as defined in \texttt{swyft} \cite{Miller:2021hys,Miller:2022shs}.
 For all rounds, the training and validation batch sizes are set to 128, with 90\% of the simulation budget allocated for training and 10\% for validation.
 We use a learning rate of $10^{-4}$ and employ an early stopping criterion of seven epochs, such that training halts if the validation loss does not decrease for seven consecutive epochs.
 At this point, the network weights revert to the state corresponding to the minimum validation loss, and proposal distributions are computed from this configuration.
 To mitigate noise-induced biases, we apply a ``noise shuffling" strategy -- each epoch, the noise realisations shown to the network are shuffled within each batch.
 This has the benefit that the network is highly unlikely to be shown the same combinations of signal plus noise, without having to generate new noise realisations every epoch.
 This prevents the network from learning features of the noise as characteristics of the signals which would lead to overfitting or biased parameter inference.